xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 After we tested on different number, we have when c is 100, and gamma is 1, using RBF kernel, the SVM model can achieve 91.4% accuracy on testing data set.

 # Method 2_Decision Tree
-The decision tree is supervised machine learning algorithms.
-It can be used for both a classification problem and regression problem.
-And for decision tree to perform well, we need to choose propore maxmun depth of the tree and the minmum sample leaves of the tree.
+The decision tree is a supervised machine learning algorithm.
+It can be used for both a classification problem and a regression problem.
+And for the decision tree to perform well, we need to choose a proper maximum depth of the tree and the minimum sample leaves of the tree.
-I test on different parameter and choice the one perform the best.
-Since we only have 5 features, so I choose the 6 as the minmum sample leaves of the tree, and for the maxinmun of the tree, I test the depth from 1 to 10 , and it shows when the depth is 8, the accurate is the highest.
+I test on different parameters and choose the one that performs the best.
+Since we only have 5 features, I choose the 6 as the minimum sample leaves of the tree, and for the maximum of the tree, I test the depth from 1 to 10, and it shows when the depth is 8, the accuracy is the highest.

 ```
 from sklearn.tree import DecisionTreeClassifier
 import matplotlib.pyplot as plt